YongyanDeng/profile/README.md

 **Grandblue Environment - Foshan, China (_10/2020 - 08/2021_)**

-**Full Stack Engineer**
+**Frontend Engineer**

 - Full-Stack Development of a WebGIS-Based Information Management System

-  - Conducted reconstruction and maintenance of the Nanhai District Water Service Information System in Foshan City using React and Antd.
-Managed data flow and state across components with React Context and React Redux.
-  - Developed and maintained services for the water service information system, including water project management, water service report generation, and water meter warehouse management, utilizing ArcGIS API based on the GIS mapping system.
-  - Provided services for new remote intelligent water meters.
-Developed AJAX data transfer APIs to enable Create, Read, Update, and Delete (CRUD) functionalities on the water meter information database terminals.
-  - Implemented real-time data capture for water meters.
-Integrated React with Apache Echarts to visualize real-time data from intelligent water meters.
+  - Revolutionized Nanhai city’s water service information system, leveraging React and Ant Design.
+Enhanced system architecture for robust data flow and state management.
+  - Spearheaded the integration of React Context and Redux, optimizing data handling and state management for real-time responsiveness.
+  - Pioneered the design and development of RESTful APIs for dynamic data retrieval, improving the efficiency of real-time water meter data visualization through React and Apache Echarts, leading to a 26% increase in operational efficiency.

 ---

 **South China Robotics Innovation Research Institute - Guangzhou, China (_04/2018 - 08/2020_)**

-**Full Stack Engineer**
+**React Web Developer**

 - Front-End Development for Industry 4.0 MES System